In News: TribuneIndia

 Who are the perpetrators?

 (1) In 2005, National Congress Party (NCP) workers stormed a pub in Pune, Maharashtra, broke window panes, and damaged furniture claiming to protect the Indian culture.

-(2) In 2005, a fatwa was issued against tennis player Sania Mirza by a cleric of the Sunni Ulema Board citing her attire on tennis court and advertisements were un-Islamic.
+(2) In 2005, a fatwa was issued against tennis player Sania Mirza by a cleric of the Sunni Ulema Board citing her attire on the tennis court and advertisements were un-Islamic.

-(3) In 2008, the Kangleipak Communist Party (Military Council) went too far rig an explosion near Imphal in Manipur, where people had gathered to play a traditional gambling game, killing several people.
+(3) In 2008, the Kangleipak Communist Party (Military Council) went too far to rig an explosion near Imphal in Manipur, where people had gathered to play a traditional gambling game, killing several people.
 The party claimed that the game affects Manipuri culture adversely.

-(1) In 2005, police raided a public park in Meerut, accompanied by TV camera crews, and they attacked couples sitting in the park in front of cameras.
+(1) In 2005, police raided a public park in Meerut, accompanied by TV camera crews, and attacked couples sitting in the park in front of cameras.
 The Police claimed that the purpose was to check sexual harassment.

 (2) In 2011, the Ghaziabad police launched “Operation Majnu” and caught couples in parks and made the men do sit-ups in front of TV cameras.
-Here, the police claimed that the operation was to prevent innocent girls being trapped by boys with evil motives.
+Here, the police claimed that the operation was to prevent innocent girls from being trapped by boys with evil motives.

 (3) In 2014, the police in Gokarna attacked a party of about 200 foreigners with sticks.
 The Police claimed that the party was going on after the established time limit.
 The victims alleged that initially, the police had demanded bribes to let the party continue.

 (1) The Central Board of Film Certification (CBFC) has been accused of moral policing by some filmmakers.
 Directors alleged that, even if the board certifies the film, it is often not allowed a release in some states due to protests from local political parties or moral police.